metaplex-foundation/Solana.Swift/README.md

 ### Ideas and plans

-I want to build a wallet for solana but I found that the swift librarys are lacking.
-I used one of the most advanced projects as base and modify the code to make it easier to work with and integrate.
-I also remove a lot of code and libraries that are not necesary.
 The code and api will be evoling for this initial fork please keep that in mind.
+I am planning adding support for othr development layers like React Native or flutter.

 RxSwift maybe be removed from the library or at least moved to a diferent sublibrary.
 Every call will have a unit test.

 ### Disclaimer

 It was originally fork from the [P2p-org library](https://github.com/p2p-org/solana-swift "P2p-org library").
+Now is way far than the original implementation.
+Most of parts where rewriten.

 ### Support it